jcompaire/R/PERMANOVA/README.md

-## An R script to perform a Permutational Multivariate Analysis of Variance (PERMANOVA) test.
+## An R script to perform a Permutational Multivariate Analysis of Variance (PERMANOVA) test

 In this example, you will able to evaluate if the prey abundance ingested by a fish species is related to habitat or particular specimen characteristics.